thefatbandit/CFFA_Term_Project/README.md

-# stock_valuator
+# CFFA Term Project
-Small Implementation of Beta Analysis of Stock Prices
+Small Implementation of Beta Analysis of Stock Prices of Heavy Electrical Goods Industry in the Indian market